MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 **Activation mode**: single

 The Wand is an *Equippable* object found in the Toybox sample.
-The Wand's activate type is *single*.
-When you pick up the Wand, you hold it out in front of you almost chest high.
-The tip of the Wand displays a sparkly vapor particle effect.
+When you pick up the Wand, you hold it out in front of you almost chest high and the Wand displays a sparkly vapor particle effect.

 :::image type="content" source="../../../media/enhance-your-environment/equips-in-detail/wand-holding1.gif" alt-text="GIF that shows an event attendee holding the Wand in its non-activated state.":::

 Click to *activate* the Wand; your arm thrusts forward and the tip of the Wand emits fireworks that are generated through another particle effect.

 :::image type="content" source="../../../media/enhance-your-environment/equips-in-detail/wand-thrusting1.gif" alt-text="GIF that shows an event attendee activating the Wand which then generates fireworks.":::

-Since the Wand has the *single* activate type, as soon as it runs through its behaviors, it de-activates and your arm returns to its initial position.
+The Wand's *activate type* is set to *single*.
+This means that as soon as it runs through its behaviors, it de-activates and your arm returns to its initial position.
 Click again to repeat the behaviors.

 ## The Wand script graph